intel/kernel-fuzzer-for-xen-project/README.md

 processor_trace_buf_kb=65536
 ```

 When the VM is booted with this option set you can activate Intel PT decoding using the kfx option `--ptcov`.
+You can adjust the buffer size up to 4GB in case you are fuzzing large code-segments.
+Beware that each fork will get an individual PT buffer allocated for it, so keep in mind the total memory limit your system has.

 Using this coverage tracing mode is more restrictive then the default.
 You can only fuzz code when the address space doesn't change (ie. no user-to-kernel switch, no process-switch).
 You also need Xen to run in bare-metal mode, it's not supported in a nested environment.